 Are you interested in free tuition to a top business school program?
 The opportunity to be awarded a full-tuition Consortium fellowship is only available to applicants who apply through The Consortium.
 Even if you are accepted by a member school, you will not be considered for the fellowship unless you apply through The Consortium.

-One of the best advantages of applying through The Consortium has to be “OP”—otherwise known as the Orientation Program.
+One of the best advantages of applying through The Consortium has to be the “OP”—otherwise known as the Orientation Program.
 Hosted by a different member company in a different city every year, this is your first opportunity to meet your Consortium family.
-The five-day event, which is scheduled to take place in Colorado in June 2022, is filled with outstanding speakers, alumni panels focused on a variety of career paths, and fun networking events.
-Although OP was held virtually in 2020 and 2021, the event still offered attendees an amazing opportunity to meet other students, alumni, and corporate representatives.
-OP generally ends with a huge career fair, at which you can begin cultivating strong connections for your dream job or even land a great internship offer before you begin your MBA program.
+The five-day event, which typically takes place in June, is filled with outstanding speakers, alumni panels focused on a variety of career paths, workshops, social activities, and fun networking events.
+In addition, Consortium students receive career development advice from member institutions and corporate partners.
+The OP generally ends with a huge career fair, at which you can begin cultivating strong connections for your dream job or even land a great internship offer before you even begin your MBA program.

-Although OP is the start of networking and Consortium-specific recruiting opportunities, these opportunities are also available throughout the year.
-A recent Consortium fellow shared with me that she received her first internship offer at OP and then received another through Consortium recruiting events in the fall.
+Although the OP is the start of networking and Consortium-specific recruiting opportunities, these opportunities are also available throughout the year.
+A recent Consortium fellow shared with Stratus that she received her first internship offer at the OP and then received another through Consortium recruiting events in the fall.
 So, two internship offers before the end of the first semester—not bad!

 6. Additional Professional Development